zombieCraig/DartRPG/memory-bank/systemPatterns.md

 This architecture serves as a model for other complex features in the application, demonstrating how to break down functionality into manageable, specialized components.

+## Component Extraction Pattern

+The project follows a component extraction pattern for complex features to improve maintainability and reduce the risk of data loss or regression:

+1. **Identify Complex Features**: Look for features with multiple responsibilities, complex UI, or embedded in large classes
+2. **Extract Utility Classes**: Create utility classes for dialog management (e.g., MoveDialog, OracleDialog)
+3. **Create Specialized Components**: Break down complex UI into specialized components with clear responsibilities
+4. **Move Business Logic to Services**: Extract business logic into dedicated service classes
+5. **Use Callback-Based Communication**: Components communicate through callbacks rather than direct dependencies
+6. **Add Comprehensive Tests**: Create tests for each component in isolation

+This pattern has been applied to:
+- **Move System**: MoveDialog, MoveList, MoveDetails, ActionRollPanel, ProgressRollPanel, NoRollPanel, RollResultView, RollService
+- **Planned for Oracle System**: OracleDialog, OracleCategoryList, OracleTableList, OracleRollPanel, OracleResultView, OracleService

+Future candidates for this pattern:
+- Journal Entry Editor System
+- Quest Management System
+- Location Graph System
+- Character Management System

+Benefits of this pattern:
+- **Improved Maintainability**: Each component has a clear, focused responsibility
+- **Better Testability**: Components can be tested in isolation
+- **Reduced Risk of Data Loss**: Changes to one component are less likely to affect others
+- **Enhanced User Experience**: More consistent UI and behavior
+- **Easier Future Enhancements**: New features can be added to specific components

 ## Future Architectural Considerations

 ### Potential Refactorings